robertwenner/comics/doc/outputs.md

 ## `Comic::Out::HtmlComicPage`

 This is the main output generator for web comics.
-It generates a HTML page for each comic, plus an `index.html` overview page.
+It generates an HTML page for each comic, plus an `index.html` overview page.

 The configuration needs to be like this: